antonyciani/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 ![diagram](figures/diagram.jpg)

 Three distincts group are showed on this diagram, depending on the classes' job.
 On the left, all the classes around our main class (PrankMailGenerator) are dedicated to the generation of the prank mails.
-On the top right, the ClientSMTP class manages the connexion to a SMTP server with the help of our SMTP protocol.
-The class that contains our protocol is not visible on the diagram because it only contains static Strings which represent the behavior of our protocol.
-On the bottom right, the AppConfigurator is the tool that can extract all the informations needed in order to generate a prank.
+On the top right, the ClientSMTP class manages the connexion to a SMTP server with the help of our SMTPProtocol class which contains some of the specs of the SMTP protocol (not visible on diagram).
+On the bottom right, the AppConfigurator is the tool that can extract all the informations needed in order to generate a prank from the configurations files.

 Moreover, the next few classes need a special focus regarding their responsibilities in our implementation: